Eazybright/Eazybright/README.md

 I am a persistent goal oriented individual.
 I love writing softwares.
 A computer engineer in prospect and a software developer.

-Skills: PHP / LARAVEL / MySQL / JAVASCRIPT / HTML / CSS / VUEJS
+Skills: RUBY / PHP / LARAVEL / MySQL / JAVASCRIPT / HTML / CSS / VUEJS

 - 🔭 I’m currently working on getting better at my chosen field.
 I created a repository package for laravel projects, you can check it out https://github.com/Eazybright/repository-package
 - 👯 I’m looking to collaborate on Open source projects